Trump feels he might 'ruin' Mayweather-McGregor fight if he shows up: Dana White

 President Donald Trump won’t be attending the superfight between Floyd Mayweather and Conor McGregor because he feels he could “ruin” the occasion, UFC President Dana White said.

-Speaking to reporters in Toronto Wednesday, White said Trump told him he was "100 percent" interested in attending the fight but likely wouldn’t make it.
+Speaking to reporters in Toronto Wednesday, White said Trump's team told him he was "100 percent" interested in attending the fight but likely wouldn’t make it.

 “They called me yesterday and I don’t think they’re going to come,” White said.